$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Semisynthetic data generator

 \subsection{Semisynthetic data description}

-To demonstrate that the semisynthetic ``Markovian'' data obtained from our data generation pipeline preserves key characteristics of the real data, we calculated the two-sample Kolmogorov-Smirnov statistic \citep{Kolmogorov1933} between all variables in the real and a semisynthetic dataset.
-Figure~\ref{fig:marginal} shows kernel density estimates of the variables with largest and smallest Kolmogorov-Smirnov statistics among all non-source nodes.
+To demonstrate that the semisynthetic ``Markovian'' data obtained from \texttt{causalAssembly} preserves key characteristics of the real data, we calculate the two-sample Kolmogorov-Smirnov (KS) statistic \citep{Kolmogorov1933} between all variables in the real and a semisynthetic dataset.
+Figure~\ref{fig:marginal} shows kernel density estimates of variables with largest and smallest KS statistics among all non-source nodes.
 Even in unfavorable cases where the absolute difference between the marginal distributions is largest, the semisynthetic data only shows moderate deviations from the real data.
+To further illustrate the similarity of the semisynthetic data to the real data, we depict pairwise correlation agreement in Figure~\ref{fig:correlation_comparison} in the Appendix.

+In Figure \ref{fig:scatter}, we depict bivariate relationships between selected direct causes on the x-axis and their effects on the y-axis according to the ground truth DAG \(\hat L\).
+Variables were selected within stations in (a) and (b) and between stations in (c).
+The size of the parent sets for the effect variables are $1,3,6$ for (a), (b), and (c), respectively.
+Naturally, with increasing parent set size bivariate relationships become harder to discern.
+While (a) depicts a clear linear relationship between the selected measurements, the relationships in (b) and (c) are masked by the remaining parent variables.